-You’ve likely interacted with conversational AI more often than you realize.
-Maybe it was a chatbot that left you stuck in a loop of generic replies or a voice assistant that seemed to anticipate your needs with surprising accuracy.
+You’ve likely interacted with conversational AI for customer service more often than you realize.
+Maybe it was a chatbot that stuck you in a loop of generic replies or a voice assistant that seemed to anticipate your needs with surprising accuracy.

 From asking Google Assistant for directions to chatting with a support bot at midnight, AI is reshaping how we communicate and solve everyday problems.